 Experts say each type of replacement window has pros and cons, so choosing the best type for your home means juggling a number of considerations.
-For example, one of the cheapest types, vinyl replacement windows, provides good insulation and requires no maintenance.
+For example, one of the least expensive choices, vinyl replacement windows, provides good insulation and requires little to no maintenance.
 However, they can't be painted, so you're stuck with the original color, and they may become less airtight over time as the material weathers.

 Wood replacement windows have the most aesthetic appeal, but they also require the most maintenance and are the most expensive.
 Clad-wood windows have a layer of vinyl or aluminum on the exterior, so they don't need to be painted or stained like wood-framed windows do.

 Fiberglass windows provide great insulation and need no maintenance.
 But they are only available in a limited number of sizes and styles.

 Aluminum replacement windows are inexpensive, lightweight and strong, but aluminum is not a good insulator and is not suitable for use in all climates.
 However, aluminum can still be a good choice under certain conditions, and modern aluminum windows are designed to provide better efficiency than the older ones they would be replacing.

 Hybrids and composite replacement windows offer combinations of materials